icedpygui/Rust_Iced_Draw/README.md

 The curves can be rotated in two ways.
 1. if in edit mode, one of the points will rotate the curve.
 2. mouse scrolling.
+3. text is rotated by mouse only in Rotate mode.
+The text is rotated based on the position of the text alignment.